 Posting of Results, Challenges and Protests

-For non-EST events, scorecards must be returned to the Championship Statistics office or relevant Range Officer immediately after the conclusion of the event.
+For events which take place in a single relay, scorecards or printer strips must be returned to the Championship Statistics office immediately after the conclusion of the competition.
 Result sheets will be posted as soon as practicable after the scores have been collated.
 All such result sheets will show the time of publication, and show “FINAL RESULT”.
-If possible, daily results will be posted on this website but all results will be available thereon at the conclusion of the meeting.
-No results will be posted to individuals by surface mail.
+After the Meeting has closed, all results will be available for downloading from the ESSU Website – www.essu.org.uk

-In all competitions where scores are recorded on the range, competitors must check the scores and additions carefully before signing them.
-Only challenges concerning incorrect addition may be made to the Classification Office, as challenges concerning the scoring value of a shot cannot be resolved subsequently.
-Scores recorded on EST may not be challenged except immediately after the shot is fired, in accordance with ISSF rules.
+Challenges: In all competitions where scores are recorded on the range, competitors must check the scores and additions carefully before signing them.
+Only challenges concerning incorrect addition may be made to Championship Stats.
+Office, as challenges concerning the scoring value of a shot cannot be resolved subsequently.
+Scores recorded on electronic targets may not be challenged except immediately after the shot is fired, in accordance with ISSF rules.
 No challenges will be accepted after TEN MINUTES of the publication of the competition Final Results unless a genuine mistake in recording of the scores can be shown.

-If an Athlete or Team Official does not agree with the decisions of a Range Officer or Championship Officials in matters concerning breaches or interpretation of the competition rules or on any other matter that is likely to have an effect on the results of any competition, then a written protest must be submitted on a form obtainable at Championship Reception.
-This written protest must be received by the Championship Organising Committee no later than ONE HOUR after the matter in question, and a fee of £5.00 is payable.
-An Athlete or team official has the right to submit a written protest without making a verbal protest.
+Written protests: If a Shooter or Team Official does not agree with the decisions of a Range Officer or Championship Officials in matters concerning breaches or interpretation of the competition rules or on any other matter that is likely to have an effect on the results of any event, then a written protest must be submitted on a form obtainable at Championship Reception.
+This written protest must be received by the Championship Organising Committee no later than TEN MINUTES after the matter in question, and a fee of £5.00 is payable.
+An athlete or team official has the right to submit a written protest without making a verbal protest.
 A Jury comprising three members of the ESSU Championship Committee will consider all written appeals, which will be decided by a majority vote.
 The decision, giving reasons, will be notified in writing.

 English Championship competitions and trophies